Rapternmn/pytorch-Tiny-Darknet/README.md

 ### Inference Time Benchmarks

-The average inference time observer on my machine (GTX 1050) is ~ 3ms
+The average inference time observed on my machine (GTX 1050) is ~ 3ms